Christophe28/randomType/my-app/README.md

 ## Features

-- **Feature 1:** Enregistrer les joueurs.
+- **Feature 1:** Save players.
-- **Feature 2:** Valider tous les joueurs pour passer à la deuxième page.
+- **Feature 2:** Validate all players to proceed to the second page.
-- **Feature 3:** Cliquer sur le bouton centrale pour générer un type aléatoire.
-Si le type ne vous convient pas vous avez droit de refuser une fois et de relancer.
+- **Feature 3:** Click the central button to generate a random type.
+If you don't like the type, you have the option to refuse once and reroll.

 ## Authors

-- Christophe Buffe (www.linkedin.com/in/christophe-buffe)
+- Christophe Buffe [www.linkedin.com/in/christophe-buffe]